ROCm/rocMLIR/README.md

 To not actually run the tests, use `check-mlir-miopen-build-only`.

-To build the static library that is used by Rock
+To build the static library that is used by MIOpen
 ```sh
 mkdir build
 cd build